Arrow functions in ES6 / ES2015

 <button id="greet">Greet</button>

-So far so good.
-Now, also imagine the following - an object in JavaScript that defines a person with some properties, one of the properties being a function that greets the person:
+Now imagine a JavaScript object that defines a person with some properties, including a function that greets them:

 var person = {